POSYDON-code/POSYDON/docs/_source/introduction-acknowledgements/intro.rst

 Science Scope
 ~~~~~~~~~~~~~

-With its sophisticated algorithms and detailed simulations, POSYDON has broad science applicability.
-The version 2 of POSYDON is tailored towards the evolution of massive binary stars.
+With its sophisticated algorithms and detailed simulations, POSYDON has broad scientific applicability.
+Version 2 of POSYDON is tailored towards the evolution of massive binary stars.
 This includes their intricate paths leading to the formation of neutron stars and black holes.
 Furthermore, the code is equipped to handle and analyze these evolutions across a vast range of metallicities, accommodating various stellar environments and conditions.

 Citation Disclaimer
 ~~~~~~~~~~~~~~~~~~~